 This step also involves the construction of a work breakdown structure(WBS).
-It also includes size, effort, schedule and cost estimation using various techniques.
+It also includes size, effort, schedule, and cost estimation using various techniques.

 A project is executed by choosing an appropriate software development lifecycle model(SDLC).
-It includes a number of steps including requirements analysis, design, coding, testing and implementation, testing, delivery and maintenance.
-There are a number of factors that need to be considered while doing so including the size of the system, the nature of the project, time and budget constraints, domain requirements, etc. An inappropriate SDLC can lead to failure of the project.
+It includes a number of steps including requirements analysis, design, coding, testing and implementation, testing, delivery, and maintenance.
+There are a number of factors that need to be considered while doing so including the size of the system, the nature of the project, time and budget constraints, domain requirements, etc. An inappropriate SDLC can lead to the failure of the project.

 There can be several reasons for the termination of a project.
 Though expecting a project to terminate after successful completion is conventional, but at times, a project may also terminate without completion.
 Projects have to be closed down when the requirements are not fulfilled according to given time and cost constraints.